 The study concluded, “As mobile adoption grows, smartphones and tablets are taking more prominent roles in the customer buying journey… smartphones and tablets comprise about one third of ad conversions on Google and Facebook.
 The rise in ad conversions on mobile devices suggests consumers are becoming increasingly more comfortable using smartphones and tablets to complete online transactions.”

 Debating on whether content on websites should include sitemaps or just set up RSS/ Atom feeds, webmasters can now rely on Google's official BlogSpot for the answer to that question.
 Google advocates the use of both XML Sitemaps as well as RSS/ATOM Feeds for ensuring optimal crawling.

-Here we are with a list of some of the best articles we found across the web this week centered around content marketing, social media, search engine optimization, email marketing and link building.
-Go through them and find out some of the most interesting ones.
+Here we come again with our list of this week's best articles on digital marketing that we found across the Internet.
+These have been categorized into content marketing, social media, search engine optimization, email marketing and link building.
+Have a look at them and we are sure you will love going through them.

 25 Ideas to Transform Ho-Hum Infographics into Something Extraordinary